AltamarMx/EnerHabitat/README.md

 The source code is currently hosted on GitHub at [eh_development](https://github.com/AltamarMx/eh_development)

-Binary installers for the latest released version are available at the Test Python Package Index ( [TestPyPI](https://test.pypi.org/project/enerhabitat) ).
+Binary installers for the latest released version are available at the Test Python Package Index [TestPyPI](https://test.pypi.org/project/enerhabitat)

 ```bash
 pip install -i https://test.pypi.org/simple/ enerhabitat
 ```

-If you're working with the [uv](https://docs.astral.sh/uv/) Python package manager you can use the following.
+If you're working with the [uv](https://docs.astral.sh/uv/) Python package manager you can use the following

 ```bash
 $ uv pip install --index-url https://test.pypi.org/simple/ enerhabitat